ischrot/ischrot.github.io/teaching/README.md

 ## Previous Semesters

-To see information about the courses I have organised previously, click [previous_semesters]{here}.
+To see information about the courses I have organised previously, click [here][previous_semesters].

 [previous_semesters]: previous_semesters.md